conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - Edge operations (save, delete, etc.) should be performed for both the outgoing and incoming representations of each edge.
 - The `UpdateNodeEdgeCount` method takes two parameters: the node ID and a boolean indicating whether it's updating outgoing or incoming edge counts.
 - Consistency in implementation and adherence to the agreed-upon design are crucial for the project's integrity and functionality.
+- The main node index file is planned to be split into multiple files in future development to handle large numbers of nodes more efficiently.